-This policy outlines the general standards of conduct and behaviour expected of all employees by the Organisation.
+This policy outlines the general standards of conduct and behaviour expected of all employees by the Association.

 More specific standards of conduct are contained within individual policies throughout this handbook.
-The Employee Handbook commits MAA employees to adhere with all organisational policies.

 Failure to fully comply with all standards as outlined is viewed as serious misconduct which will result in disciplinary proceedings and may result in the termination of your employment without notice.